Ferranbd/VeraGrid-Introduction/README.md

 # VeraGrid-Introduction
-Introduction to the use of VeraGrid
+Introduction to the use of VeraGrid in Jupyter notebook format